opoupeney/DreamFaceDoc/guides.rst

 =============================  =============================================================  ========================
 Name                           Description                                                    Possible Values
 =============================  =============================================================  ========================
-Name                           Widget name                                                    String
+Name                           Widget name.
+Blanks and special characters are not allowed     String
-Description                    Widget description                                             String Type                           There are four widget types now: JavaScriptToolkit,            String from drop-down list
+Description                    Widget description                                             String Type                           There are four widget types now: WidgetBuilder and             String from drop-down list
+                               JavaScriptToolkit
-                               JavaScript, WidgetBuilder and HorizontalMenu Category                       Widget category                                                String from drop-down list Associated Data Query          The DataQuery, associated with the widget                      String, Data Query name Load data on display           Defines if the Data Query will be executed as far as the       yes, no widget will be displayed Public widget                  Defines if this widget is public                               yes, no
+Category                       Widget category                                                String from drop-down list Associated Data Query          The DataQuery, associated with the widget                      String, Data Query name Load data on display           Defines if the Data Query will be executed at the same time    yes, no
+                               as the widget will be displayed Public widget                  Defines if this widget is public (future release)              yes, no
 =============================  =============================================================  ========================

 To save the widget, click the *save the widget* button at the top of the *Create a new widget* area.